chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 The log files (outputs displayed in the terminal) are read to extract the simulation and wall times.

 The speedup is calculated with the baseline case as the reference.
-The results are plotted in the figure below, where the solid lines show the walltime during the simulation, the dashed lines show the speedup, and the points show to total speedup.
+The results are plotted in the following figure, where the solid lines show the walltime during the simulation, the dashed lines show the speedup, and the points show to total speedup.

 .. figure:: images/performance.png